jpdas18/Applied-Machine-Learning/Project_1.md

 ![plot](project1_fig2.png)

-It looks like the model was a poor predictor of the cost of more expensive homes.
-It also did not accurately predict the cost of the least expensive homes as well as it predicted homes in the middle of the price range.
+#### Below is a plot of the absolute value of the difference between predicted and actual house price and actual house price.
+The points appear similar to an upward facing parabola; points in the middle are closest to an absolute difference of zero, indicating that the model best predicted the cost of homes in the middle of the price range.
+It looks like the model was poorest at predicting of the cost of more expensive homes; as house price increases, the difference between actual and predicted price increases as well.
+The model did not accurately predict the cost of the least expensive homes as well as it predicted homes in the middle of the price range.

 ![plot](project1_fig6.png)